-We endeavor to listen to, learn from and lead with God's people in different cultures and contexts to serve, transform and grow thriving communities built upon Kingdom values.
+e endeavor to listen to, learn from and lead with God's people in different cultures and contexts to serve, transform and grow thriving communities built upon Kingdom values.
 We develop curricula for Orality training in the jungle in Spanish, plan and execute upriver programs for women's and children's ministries, dig wells and install septic systems, coordinate logistics for and host visiting mission and volunteer teams who travel to the Amazon to build churches, provide medical services, teach discipleship and leadership seminars.

-We cook meals, bake bread, sweep floors, teach women sewing on foot-pedal sewing machines, distribute backpacks filled with school supplies to children, translate - sometimes from Shipibo to Spanish to English, then reverse the order of the languages, sweep floors, tell Bible stories, sing and pray with kids, sweep floors, clean toilets and showers, and ride for long hours - 18 to 20 hours upriver; 12 to 14 hours back to Pucallpa.
+We cook meals, bake bread, sweep floors, teach women sewing on foot-pedal machines, distribute backpacks with school supplies to children, translate - sometimes from an indigenous language to Spanish, then to English, then reverse the order of the languages as a check, sweep floors, tell Bible stories, sing and pray with kids, sweep floors, clean toilets and showers, and ride for long hours - 12-15 hours upriver; 10 to 12 hours back to Pucallpa.